s0undt3ch/setuptools-declarative-requirements/README.md

 ### ⚠ **There's a reason why this isn't, at least yet, supported by default.
 Please [read why](https://github.com/pypa/setuptools/issues/1951).**

 Anyway, if you know what you're doing, then this library solves the missing feature of defining requirements using requirements files.

-## Setup
+## `setup.cfg`
 Your `setup.cfg` should include a section named `requirements-files` like:

 ```ini